 "Ninety minutes of your time can enhance the quality of your subordinate's work for two weeks, or for some eighty-plus hours.”

 That's a pretty good ROI, right?

 Now, if you're making this investment in one-on-ones for the first time, realize they may start out awkward.
 I've seen it over and over again with managers with their teams; to suddenly be asked what's important to them and what's bothering them can initially be met with distrust.

 However, if you and your leaders show you care and follow through on what's discussed, they only get better and better.
 They'll start coming to you with problems, asking for what they want and need, and answering your questions you ask in 1 on 1s.

 If you're promoting from within, this often means having first time managers leading.
-Give them the tools they need to lead well (like Lighthouse) and be sure you're setting the right example, because remember, culture starts with the example you set.
+Give them the tools they need to lead well and be sure you're setting the right example, because remember, culture starts with the example you set.

 Making 1 on 1s a religion like David Cancel, CEO of Drift, does, will pay huge dividends.
 Here's some places to start if you need help with them:

 - Read our ultimate guide to 1 on 1s with the 1 on 1 meeting template great managers use